apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Configuring-the-generator.md

     - `client`: Client code that can be used with any client transport (depends on code from `types`).
     - `server`: Server code that can be used with any server transport (depends on code from `types`).
 - `accessModifier` (optional): a string.
 Customizes the visibility of the API of the generated code.
-    - `public`: Generated API is accessible from other modules and other packages (if included in a product).
+    - `public` (default): Generated API is accessible from other modules and other packages (if included in a product).
-    - `package` (default): Generated API is accessible from other modules within the same package or project.
+    - `package`: Generated API is accessible from other modules within the same package or project.
     - `internal`: Generated API is accessible from the containing module only.
 - `additionalImports` (optional): array of strings.
 Each string value is a Swift module name.
 An import statement will be added to the generated source files for each module.
 - `filter`: (optional): Filters to apply to the OpenAPI document before generation.